RichieGarafola/EconomicKPI/README.md

     - Streamlit (can be installed via pip)
     - Pandas (can be installed via pip)
     - Plotly (can be installed via pip)
-    - FRED API key (can be obtained from https://fred.stlouisfed.org/)

 ---